ItzDabbzz/dabz_sl/docs/performance-todo.md

 1) Land quick wins PR (images lazy+async, analyzer, todo cleanup)
 2) Configure image domains and migrate to `next/image` (done for Marketplace + Dashboard)
-3) Introduce list virtualization in Marketplace
+3) Introduce list virtualization in Marketplace (done)
 4) Adopt React Query for Marketplace search
 5) DB/index review and API caching tags

 Notes

 - Any `<img>` usage left is either email templates or will be migrated later when safe.
-- Both Radix Toast and Sonner exist; standardized on Sonner (mounted in `app/layout.tsx`).
+- Standardized on Sonner (mounted in `app/layout.tsx`); legacy Radix toasts removed.
+- React Query complements Next features on the client: it dedupes, caches, and retries client-side requests.
+Keep server routes using Next fetch caching/ISR where applicable; use React Query only where UX benefits from client caching (e.g., search pagination, filters).